pvlasov/cv/docs/cover-letter.md

 Models can also be edited in a web browser using:

+* A version control Web UI can be used as an in-browser editor for models stored in a text-based format, e.g. YAML, in a version control system such as GitHub
 * [Sirius Web](https://www.eclipse.org/sirius/sirius-web.html)
 * Form editors and other Eclipse UI using [Eclipse RAP](https://www.eclipse.org/rap/)
 * A regular web application.